openMetadataInitiative/openMINDS_documentation/docs/shared/contribution_guidelines/build_pipelines.rst

 Module Repositories
 ~~~~~~~~~~~~~~~~~~~

-These repositories represent individual openMINDS metadata models, for example `openMINDS_core`_ or `openMINDS_SANDS`_.
-It also includes the `openMINDS_instances`_ repository which is not a model, but a collection of controlled metadata instances of schemas from the various openMINDS models.
+These repositories represent individual openMINDS metadata modules, for example `openMINDS_core`_ or `openMINDS_SANDS`_.
+It also includes the `openMINDS_instances`_ repository which is a library of controlled metadata instances for metadata schemas/types of the various openMINDS modules.
 Development of openMINDS schemas (and instances) will happen on these module repositories, and any suggestion for a schema modification should happen through a Pull Request to the respective repository.

 .. _openMINDS_core: https://github.com/openMetadataInitiative/openMINDS_core
 .. _openMINDS_SANDS: https://github.com/openMetadataInitiative/openMINDS_SANDS